chiois

 Hotpot Noodles

-Hotpot Noodles is the exciting new spot in the neighborhood that’s definitely worth a visit, with its spicy specialties straight from Chongqing.
-Here, you can slurp up bowls of piping hot and flavorful noodle soup, with a special mention for the rib-eye and spicy pork dumplings that are sure to tantalize your taste buds.
-Vegetarians won’t be left out either, as there’s a well-thought-out hot pot version just for them.
-It’s a place that will make you sweat with joy!
+Hotpot Noodles is the exciting new spot in the neighborhood that's definitely worth a visit, serving up spicy specialties straight from Chongqing.
+Here, you can slurp bowls of steaming hot and well-seasoned noodle soup, with a special mention for the beef rib and spicy pork dumplings that will thrill your taste buds.
+Veggie lovers won't be left out either, with a well-thought-out hot pot version.
+It's a place that makes you sweat with happiness!

 Address: 40 Rue de Belleville, 75020 Paris, France